-No. We sell access as Single City Data-set for single cities.
-Or Comparative Data-set — collections of comparative indicators or raw data points for selected cities.
+No. We sell access as City Data Audit for single cities.
+Or Comparative Data-set -- collections of comparative indicators or raw data points for selected cities.

 We also prepare custom data projects of any data points for any cities and/or analysis for clients like Samsung, Ernst & Young, Ogilvy, BCG and others.

 Contact us for a full Proposal based on whatever data you need.